Sorry, you need to enable JavaScript to visit this website.

 Lung Cancer Complications

 Lung cancer can spread.
-Signs of metastasis can depend on where in the body the cancer has spread and may include:15
+Signs of metastasis can depend on where in the body the cancer has spread and may include:19

-• Dizziness, headache, weakness, numbness of the limbs, seizures
+• Nervous system changes (such as dizziness, headache, weakness, numbness of the limbs, or seizures)

 • Jaundice (yellowing of the skin or eyes)